MichaelTA0111/ELE3001-FYP-BEng/doc/meetings.md

 - MA = Michael Allen
 - SSH = Sandra Scott-Hayward
 - GC = Gareth Conway
-- TS = Tim Silversides
+- PT = Tim (Pytilia)
+- PE = Eileen (Pytilia)
-- GB = Gavin Burns
+- DCG = Gavin (Digital Catapult)
-- DP = Darren Prehaye
+- DCD = Darren (Digital Catapult)
+- DCP = Paul (Digital Catapult)

 ## September

-### Friday 30<sup>th</sup> September 2022 (10am) - MA/TS/GB/DP
+### Friday 30<sup>th</sup> September 2022 (10am) - MA/PT/DCG/DCD
 Discussion:
-- TS stated that Pytilia had received the package containing the Morello board.
+- PT stated that Pytilia had received the package containing the Morello board.
-- TS explained that MA is completing this project as part of his degree at university.
+- PT explained that MA is completing this project as part of his degree at university.
-- GB asked for a brief overview of the project.
-TS provided the overview of the project including what tasks MA is expected to complete within the given timeframe.
+- DCG asked for a brief overview of the project.
+PT provided the overview of the project including what tasks MA is expected to complete within the given timeframe.
-- DP asked for details on whether the packet processing application would be focused on ingress or egress.
-TS explained that the focus would be on ingress, but suggested a possible example use case for egress as well.
+- DCD asked for details on whether the packet processing application would be focused on ingress or egress.
+PT explained that the focus would be on ingress, but suggested a possible example use case for egress as well.
-- DP asked for details on how the packet processing application would be tested.
-TS explained that the testing would include ensuring buffer overflows cannot occur, but it is unlikely that testing should include trying to access a different compartment in memory altogether.
-TS also stated that other tests were to be determined.
+- DCD asked for details on how the packet processing application would be tested.
+PT explained that the testing would include ensuring buffer overflows cannot occur, but it is unlikely that testing should include trying to access a different compartment in memory altogether.
+PT also stated that other tests were to be determined.

 Actions:
-- Due to time constraints, GB will email any remaining questions at a future date.
+- Due to time constraints, DCG will email any remaining questions at a future date.

 ## October

-### Tuesday 4<sup>th</sup> October 2022 (11am) - MA/TS
+### Tuesday 4<sup>th</sup> October 2022 (11am) - MA/PT
 Discussion:
-- TS explained traditional interprocess communications (IPC) methods at a technical level including the advantages and disadvantages associated with them.
+- PT explained traditional interprocess communications (IPC) methods at a technical level including the advantages and disadvantages associated with them.
-- TS explained how CHERI capabilities redefine traditional IPC methods to have both high security and high speed.
+- PT explained how CHERI capabilities redefine traditional IPC methods to have both high security and high speed.
-- TS gave more depth on the project specifications and answered various small questions asked by MA.
+- PT gave more depth on the project specifications and answered various small questions asked by MA.
 - MA enquired about what else was included in the package containing the Morello board and whether he had to build the PC.
-TS answered that he was unsure.
+PT answered that he was unsure.

 Actions:
 - MA must unbox the Morello board and assess what is included in the package.